swichers/LootSounds/README.md

 goal was to create pluggable soundpacks with the hope that people would create their own.

+## Creating new packs

+See the included LootSounds_Zelda addon for an example of how to create sound packs.

 ## TODO:

  * Should sound packs provide profile defaults